CppMicroServices/CppMicroServices/core/README.md

 Introduction
 ------------

-The C++ Micro Services library provides a dynamic service registry and module system, partially based the OSGi Core Release 5 specifications.
+The C++ Micro Services library provides a dynamic service registry and bundle system, partially based the OSGi Core Release 5 specifications.
 It enables developers to create a service oriented and dynamic software stack.